 Cashew Fruit Can Be Eaten Fresh

-The Fruit cashew can also be eaten fresh, in West Africa, cashew apples are usually plucked off a tree and eaten on the spot it’s sweet but slightly astringent.
-However, Eating Fresh cashew fruit is not known to be due to the
+The Fruit cashew can also be eaten fresh, in West Africa, cashew apples are usually plucked off a tree and eaten on the spot it’s sweet but slightly astringent. => Related article: https://kimmyfarm.com/en/which-parts-of-cashew-apples-are-usable

-Cashew Fruit Use to Make Cashew Alcohol
+Cashew Fruits Use to Make Cashew Alcohol

 In some countries that have large growing cashew, they often use the fruit to make a cashew Alcohol known as cashew Feni (alcohol from cashew fruit).
 It’s distilled exclusively from the pure fermented juice of cashew apples, without the addition of any extraneous matter.
-The juice of the cashew fruits processed through fermentation into a wine with 6 – 12 percent alcohol content, or into more concentrated spirits.
+The juice of the cashew fruits is processed through fermentation into a wine with 6 – 12 percent alcohol content, or into more concentrated spirits.
 Cashew Feni is a really strong country liquor, it’s famous for bringing many benefits to health.
 The fibrous pulp obtained after extracting the juice from the cashew apple can be used as animal feed or dried and processed into diet fiber biscuits

-Cashew Fruit Use to Make Candy
+Cashew Fruits Use to Make Candy

 In the Dominican Republic, The cashew Fruit is used as part of a popular candy paste that is mixed with dulce de leche, (milk curds cooked with sugar to make a candy milk paste) – Cajuil candy.
 The candy that is made from it is popular with tourists so almost all production of cashew fruit in the Dominican Republic goes for that.